MaskiCoding/Spotify-Shuffle/README.md

 ## Overview

-Spotify Shuffle is a Python application that allows you to easily shuffle your Spotify playlists, enhancing your listening experience since Spotify shuffle function sucks.
+Spotify Shuffle is a Python application that allows you to easily shuffle your Spotify playlists, enhancing your listening experience.

 ## Prerequisites